open-forest-observatory/ofo-argo/README.md

 <br/>
 <br/>

 c.
 Put argo on to new environment on kubernetes.
-Controller & Server
+Installs workflow Controller which manages overall lifecycle of workflows.
+Also installs argo server which includes a web-based user interface.

 `kubectl apply -n argo -f https://github.com/argoproj/argo-workflows/releases/download/v3.6.5/install.yaml`